 Conclusion

 Boyer’s top contemporaries at the hot corner were Mathews, Santo, and Robinson.
 By a quirk of fate, the third base position was relatively weak (compared to other positions) in the first 100 years of recorded baseball history.
 As a result, he’s tied with Frank “Home Run” Baker for the third-highest WAR for third basemen from 1871-1970, behind Mathews and Robinson.
 (Santo’s career WAR surpassed Boyer’s in 1971; I’m sure Ron was very proud).
-Since most of us would agree that Santo had a slightly superior record overall to Boyer, that would still make Boyer one of the top five third sackers in the first 100 years of baseball history.
-That’s a quite compelling elevator pitch for Cooperstown.

-Even today, Boyer’s 62.8 WAR is the 12th best among players who spent 50% or more of their games at the hot corner.
+Even today, Boyer’s 62.8 WAR is the 12th-best among players who spent 50% or more of their games at the hot corner.
 (Jay Jaffe’s JAWS system lists him as the 14th best, putting Paul Molitor and Edgar Martinez on the list even though they were primarily designated hitters).

-For whatever worth you wish to ascribe to it, Boyer’s WAR is the highest among the nine player candidates on the 2022 Golden Days ballot.
-He also has the 7 All-Star seasons, 5 Gold Gloves, MVP, and World Series ring, which makes him a compelling candidate on this ballot.
-To me, he is one of the four best candidates on the ballot (the committee members are limited to four votes).
+Boyer also has those 7 All-Star seasons, 5 Gold Gloves, MVP, and a World Series ring, which makes him a compelling candidate on this ballot.
+To me, he is one of the three best candidates on the ballot (the committee members are limited to three votes).
+The others, in my opinion, are Tiant and Dick Allen.

 Thanks for reading.

-Please follow Cooperstown Cred on Twitter @cooperstowncred.
+Please follow Cooperstown Cred BlueSky @cooperstowncred.bksy.social or on X @cooperstowncred.

-1. Chris, it strikes me that the Boyer family was a Cardinal affiliate just by their player output.
+Chris, it strikes me that the Boyer family was a Cardinal affiliate just by their player output.

 However and take this from a Cards fan that I’m not sure if Ken had the numbers for the hall plain and simple.